rage/cyber-security-base-19/data/module-5/part-1/index.md

 comfortable with the command line.

 The system that you are expected to install is [Metasploitable 3](https://github.com/rapid7/metasploitable3/).
+There are two versions: Windows or Ubuntu.
+For the project the Ubuntu version should be used.

 We recommend that you create a virtual machine for the installation by, e.g., using Virtualbox (See installation notes in Appendix A on the bottom of the page).
 Once you have the Metasploitable 3 virtual machine running, install